Dwijad/Dockerize-Kafka-Connect/README.md

  - You have a local kafka cluster running in any of the PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
  -  You have a schema registry server running with/without SSL mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
- -  For testing query based CDC
+ -  For testing query based CDC connector a MySQL DB server is running.

 https://github.com/1ambda/docker-kafka-connect